With the grand reopening of the resort less than a month away, there are some important updates you’ll need to know if you plan on visiting soon!

 Do you have an upcoming reservation at Disney’s Aulani Resort?
 Let us know in the comments!

-- NEWS: Disney World Extends Select Park Hours Through Late December
+- NEWS: Disney World Park Hours Released For Late August

-- These Were the Wait Times in Disney World on November 26th!
+- Wait Times Were On the Rise in Disney World Today!

-- These Were the Wait Times in Disney World on November 25th!
+- Boat Rides Had Some of the Longest Wait Times in Disney World Today

 Join the AllEars.net Newsletter to stay on top of ALL the breaking Disney News!
 You'll also get access to AllEars tips, reviews, trivia, and MORE!
 Click here to Subscribe!